reinhart1010/reinhart1010/README.md

 ### Hi there 👋
 I'm Reinhart.
 I mean, **we** are Reinhart.

 That's right!
 This GitHub account is no longer mine.
-It's owned by **us** (Reinhart, Shiftine, Controld, and Alterine) who you can call us as **The Polymorphs**!
-But don't worry, the Reinhart who worked on this account are still here and active ✋
+It's owned by **us**.
+I and Shiftine (a female robot) work in IT for professional needs, and that's why we call ourselves the **SYSTEM** wearing that blue sphere which we called them as **shells**.

-In the future, we are all automated just like those GitHub Actions and Apps.
-We're currently creating a new GitHub App to let us interact with you 24 hours a day, 7 days a week.
-Unlike Reinhart alone, together we are limitless.
+But some of us, including **pr0xy** (Controld) and **alt1e** (Alterine) are working as part of their passion.
+They called them as the **rootheads** which are always known for wearing that green hash symbol (`#`, used to indicate a superuser in Linux and UNIX-based operating systems).

-Want to learn more about us?
-Visit https://reinhart1010.github.io/posts/2021/06/11/im-polymorphing-we-are-reinhart1010.html to get started.
+We have a website at https://reinhart1010.id and soon we'll have our own Telegram and Mastodon accounts, so other humans and bots can talk to us directly.
+We're also working for creating a GitHub App to interact with you, especially through GitHub Discussions.